-Welcome, everyone, to Inside Economics, coming to you from Davos.
+Welcome everyone to Inside Economics, coming to you from Davos.

-Venezuela, Greenland, whatever else comes next.
+Venezuela, Greenland, whatever else comes next,

 Donald Trump is turning geopolitics on its head,

-straining long-established relationships and alliances.
+straining long-established relationships and alliances,

-and with threats and tariffs abroad America seems intent on undermining its hegemony.
+America seems intent on undermining its hegemony.

-So it's a natural time to ask whether this is going to translate across to America's financial dominance and whether changes are coming for the financial landscape as well.
+So it's a natural time to ask whether this is going to

-To discuss this we're very pleased to be joined by Ken Rogoff and Gita Gopinath.
+To discuss this, we're very pleased to be joined by Ken Rogoff and Gita Gopinath.

-was the first deputy managing director of the IMF and is now a professor at Harvard.
+Gita, until last year, was the First Deputy Managing Director of the IMF and is now a professor at Harvard.

-and an author of a very wild time book published last year on the dollar, Our Dollar, Your Problem.
+and an author of a very well-timed book published last year

 Thank you for being with us.